fxa76/PhotoAndVideoAnalysis/README.md

 # Working principles
 1. original file is never modified (batch load will move from load folder to storage folder keeping the same directory hierarchy)
 2. analysis are queued per analysis type using Rabbitmq

+# Credits
+in the learning process many sources have been used.
+Credits and Attribution has been added to the source files.
+If you believe some of your code is used and credits are missing or not clear enough please contact me, I will happily improve the credits part.

+OpenCV code is was developed foollowing guidance and code provided by Adrian at PyImageSearch

 # Load in DB
 Batch load from a source folder